CREDO23/JS-OOP-handsOn-guide/README.md

 In 1966, [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay),considered as the father of the **Oriented Object Programming** coined the term **object oriented programming** at grad school.
 The idea was to use encapsulated mini-computers in software which communicated via message passing rather than direct data sharing — to stop breaking down programs into separate **data structures** and **procedures**.

-Then, come SmallTalk in the game by Alan Kay, Dan Ingalls, Adele Goldberg, and others at Xerox PARC, based on Simula, the first that implemented purely the oriented object approach (more OO than Simula); you could not even create a "Hello Word" program without creating a class.
+Then, come SmallTalk in the game by Alan Kay, Dan Ingalls, Adele Goldberg, and others at Xerox PARC, influenced by Simula, the first that implemented purely the oriented object approach (more OO than Simula); you could not even create a "Hello Word" program without creating a class.
 Simula was the first recognized object programming language but did not implement it purely, it is ALGOL 60 extended with classes and objects.

 ## Key features of Smalltalk's approach to OOP: